rockettheme/docs/Docs/wordpress/themes/kraken/particle_gridpromogallery.md

 ---
 title: Kraken: Grid Promo Gallery Particle
-description: Your Guide to Recreating Elements of the Kraken Demo for Grav
+description: Your Guide to Recreating Elements of the Kraken Demo for WordPress
-breadcrumb: /grav:Grav/!themes:Themes/kraken:Kraken
+breadcrumb: /wordpress:WordPress/!themes:Themes/kraken:Kraken

 ---